Repurchase Agreement: Definition, How It Works

 Examples of When You Use a Repurchase Agreement

 Repurchase agreements are widely used by banks and financial institutions to regulate cash flow.
-Individuals can also use it for short term borrowing.
+Individuals can also use it for short term borrowing, but keep in mind they not treated as short-term loans for tax purposes.
 Here are some examples of when repurchase agreements are used.

 United States Federal Reserve: